 Everyone - Customize your taskbar

-To add an icon to your taskbar, go to the Start Menu or All Apps to find the program your want to Pin to your Taskbar.
+To add an icon to your taskbar, go to the Start Menu or All Apps to find the program you want to Pin to your Taskbar.
 Do a right-click on the icon and select More > Pin to taskbar.

 Everyone - Adding software

-The following items cover what software is pre-loaded on your laptop and how to find additional software you may wish to use as a part of the E-Warrior Digital Life and Learning Program.
+The following items cover what software is pre-loaded on your laptop and how to find the additional software you may wish to use as a part of the E-Warrior Digital Life and Learning Program.

 - Pre-loaded software on HP EliteBook 840 G3.
 You can check this list before loading any new software to the laptop.